AlvaroEmanuel20/book-guru-cli/README.md

 npm install -g
 ```

-5 - Now, you can run in the same project directory:
+5 - Now, you can run:

 ```bash
 book-guru -v